Lost Dimes of the Denver Mint (Lost Treasure)

-The story of the lost dimes started in 1907, when a wagon train, carrying six barrels of dimes, left the Denver mint in Denver Colorado and headed for Phoenix, AZ.
+The story of the lost dimes started in 1907, when a wagon train carrying six barrels of dimes left the Denver mint in Denver, Colorado and headed for Phoenix, AZ.
 Unfortunately, the wagons never made it to their destination.

 The wagons were carrying six barrels, which contained a total of 5,000 coins.
 They were known as the “Barber dimes”, after their designer Charles Barber.
 The wagons, drivers and everyone else disappeared somewhere between Denver, CO and Montrose, CO.
-Over a century later, and the coins have still not be found.
-There are two credible theories as to what happened to the lost dimes, but neither have been proven, and after 100 years of the unexplained story, there’s little hope the truth will be found, unless of course someone was to make a discovery.
+Over a century later, the coins have still not be found.
+There are two credible theories as to what happened to the lost dimes, but neither have been proven, and after 100 years of the unexplained story, there’s little hope the truth will ever be found, unless of course someone was to make a discovery.

 Treasure hunters and enthusiasts took to the trails, one managed to locate remains of four wagons used to transport the dimes, which was at the base of a canyon.
 This gives the second theory on the lost dimes far more likeliness of being true.
-Whats more, the treasure seekers found several gallons of dimes along the Gunnison River, which is close to the north rim of Black Canyon.
+What’s more, the treasure seekers found several gallons of dimes along the Gunnison River, which is close to the north rim of Black Canyon.
 However, the “find” was only a tiny portion of what was lost all those years ago.
-It is said that a single one of the lost dimes in excellent condition is worth in excess of $600.
+It’s said that a single dime in excellent condition is worth in excess of $600.
 Multiply that by 5,000, and you have a pretty good pay day.

 There are potentially millions of dollars of lost coins scattered somewhere around the Black Canyon area.
 The lost dimes are still out there for anyone daring enough to hit the trails and find them.